masoumezabihi/data_engineering_capstone_project/deploy_production_code/Readme.md

 - **Transforming** the data into structured DataFrames using PySpark,
 - **Saving** the curated data back to Blob Storage in Parquet format.

-This separation between extraction and transformation reflects common practice in modern data lake architectures.

 ---

 ## Dataset